 Students must take at least four courses on a geographic region outside the United States such as sub-Saharan Africa, Middle East and North Africa, Latin America and the Caribbean, East Asia, South Asia, Central Asia, Eastern Europe or Western Europe, or else on a more culturally-defined region such as the Islamic world, the Atlantic world or a diaspora community.
 At least two of the area courses must be historical in scope, including a course on the modern history of the region, and at least two of the area courses must be taken at Kenyon.

 Majors must complete at least two years of college-level instruction in one foreign language or demonstrate such proficiency through a placement exam.
 If studying abroad in a place where the local language is one not offered at Kenyon, then the student is allowed to fulfill the second year of the requirement by studying that language while studying off-campus.
 All students are required to study a local language during their off-campus study experience.

 All international studies majors must study abroad for at least a semester and are encouraged to do so for an entire year.
 Students are expected to study abroad in a program relevant to their thematic track, area concentration and foreign language training, and in an area where the majority of the people speak a language different from the student’s own primary language.
 A maximum of one (1) unit of courses from each semester of off-campus study can be used to fulfill requirements in the international studies major.
-Keep in mind that off-campus study at Kenyon is competitive and writing a strong application is critical.
-In order to study off-campus, a student must receive approval from the College and have achieved a GPA of at least 2.75.
+Students should keep in mind that off-campus study at Kenyon is competitive and writing a strong application is critical.
+In order to study off-campus, a student must receive approval from the College and have achieved a GPA of at least 2.50.

 INST 401 Contemporary Global Issues, is a comparative course that brings all international studies majors together during the fall of their senior year to look at significant global problems from the various perspectives they bring based on their specializations.